min3rd/arkham-city/docs/content/_index.md

 +++
-title = "Arkham City Documentation" description = "Documentation for the Arkham City project"
+title = "Arkham City"
+description = "Documentation for the Arkham City project"
 +++

-# Arkham City Documentation
+# Arkham City

 Welcome to the Arkham City documentation.
 This site provides comprehensive information about the Arkham City project, including architecture, components, deployment instructions, and development workflow.